Joey Gallo Player Props: Twins vs. Astros

 Joey Gallo At The Plate

-- Gallo has an RBI in 11 of 43 games this season, with multiple RBI in six of them.
+- Gallo has an RBI in 11 of 44 games this year, with multiple RBI in six of them.
 He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.